ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/1listo/5-ChangeLog.md

 57. Fixed the description of "Unstoppable" to reflect how it is changed in Listo.
 58. Deathknight Armor will only curse those who wear it to die instantly at 0 HP (no death saving throws), rather than afflicting the full CbD and spawning 500 devas.
 59. ADDED Warrior of the Elements Monk.
+60. ADDED Minthara's Immersive Redesign, New CC Colors for Lae'zel, and Orin the Red's redesign by LazezL.
+61. ADDED 5e Spells Action Resource Icons.

 ## Listonomicon v6.3 ALFIRA LIVES!
 Save safe?
 No. (I wanted to keep it safe but things got silly with serior errors).